ethereum/ethereum-org-website/src/content/developers/tutorials/run-light-node-geth/index.md

 ### Allow remote connections {#allow-remote-connections}

-Remote hosts will be able to connect to your node if the following command is used to launch Geth:
+To allow remote hosts to connect to your node, launch Geth with the following command:
 ```
 geth --syncmode light --http --http.addr 0.0.0.0
 ```